spinthegamer760/EMPSRobotics.github.io/README.md

 Suggs,Malik

+miles

+matt

+more names and last names coming on 10/16/2018

 # EPMS vs Highschool and other middle schools.
 This year like always, we'll be mostly against high schoolers.
 We will also be against middle schoolers but rarely.